The Iceland Car Rental Travel Blog

 2. Non-Waterproof Coats and Jackets

 Breaking news: it rains in Iceland all year round.
 Do not wear jackets and coats that will not protect you from the rain.
 With the average rainfall measuring 798.2 mm per year, it is very important to come prepared with the right gear.
-Ensure that your waterproof jacket is good quality and durable, as you will likely be wearing it every day.
-If you bring a coat or jacket that isn’t waterproof, you'll regret it and likely find yourself soaked through to the skin.
+Ensure that your waterproof jacket is of good quality and durable, as you will likely be wearing it every day.
+If you bring a coat or jacket that isn’t waterproof, you'll regret it and probably find yourself soaked through to the skin.

 3. Thin Socks